groboclown/p4ic4idea/lib/README.md

   * The debugging tree will fail if you don't have `JAVA_HOME` set.
   * Fails building android.sdktools.lint-api with `Could not find artifact org.jetbrains.kotlin:kotlin-plugin-ij201:jar:1.3.72-release-468 in central (https://cache-redirector.jetbrains.com/maven-central)`.
 But that's beyond the point that we care about for the jars necessary for this project.
 * 202 - tag 202.8194.7 (2020.2.4)
+  * Compile fails for jps-builders-6.
+A lot of work was needed to get this to pass.
+Primarily was opening the project in an IntelliJ, updating the class paths, then building it there (it still fails), then building it again through the ant script.
+It will fail in the Android section, but by that point enough was built.
 * 203 - tag 203.8084.24 (2020.3.4)
 * 211 - tag 211.7628.21 (2021.1.3)
 * 212 - tag 212.5457.46 (2021.2.3)